ni1o1/transbigdata/README.md

 #### Data Visualization(with basemap)

-For a For a formal data visualization figure, we still have to add the basemap, the colorbar, the compass and the scale.
+For a geographical data visualization figure, we still have to add the basemap, the colorbar, the compass and the scale.
 Use `tbd.plot_map` to load the basemap and `tbd.plotscale` to add compass and scale in matplotlib figure:

 ```python
 import matplotlib.pyplot as plt